revl/autoforge/README.md

 # autoforge

-This project has two goals:
+This utility is an attempt to add a higher level of abstraction to GNU Autotools as a build system.
+Autoforge uses a project definition file in YAML format to generate all autoconf and automake files from a project template.
+It also tracks dependencies between projects and creates a meta-Makefile to build those projects in the correct order.

-- Generate all required files to build C/C++ projects (libraries and applications) from sources using GNU Autotools (Autoconf, Automake, Libtool).
+Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the project definition file is quite simple, which makes starting a new project a breeze.

-- Mainain dependencies between the projects and provide a meta-Makefile to build those projects in the correct order.
+## Packages